end2endzone/end2endzone-hugo/content/blog/2014-10-13-recommended-modifications-to-the-avistar-elite-46-arf-by-great-planes.md

 I recently bought an Avistar Elite .46 ARF by Great Planes for flying with a flight instructor at my local hobby club.
 Before we went to the club and start flying, he and I (mostly he) made some adjustments to the plane for getting the perfect trainer for me.
 Basically, I changed some settings to get better results from the stock options.

-Here are all the modifications that I did to make this trainer the perfect plane.<!--more-->
+Here are all the modifications that I did to make this trainer the perfect plane.
 # Modifications

 ## Small battery pack